hpc-maths/2025-hands-on-samurai/practical_session/01-first-step.md

-# First Steps
+# First steps

 :::{note} Main Objectives
-- Create a mesh using samurai
+- Create multi-resolution meshes using samurai
-- Create and initialize a field on this mesh
+- Create and initialize scalar fields on these meshes
+- Visualize fields using matplotlib and ParaView
 :::

 In this part of the practical session, we will create our first mesh using the samurai library.
 Then, we will create a field defined on this mesh and initialize it.
 We will start with a simple one-dimensional mesh and then extend our approach to two dimensions.

-Recall that each step of this practical session builds upon the code from the previous step.
-If you are struggling but want to proceed to this step, you can find the complete code in the `material` folder under the corresponding step name.
-You can copy this code into your working directory to continue with the practical session.
+Remember that each step in this practical session builds on the code from the previous step.
+If you are having trouble with a step but would like to continue, you can find the complete code in the `material` folder under the corresponding step name.
+Copy this code into your working directory to continue the session.

 ## Creating a 1D Mesh

 Several mesh types are defined in samurai, as described in [How-to: create a samurai mesh](https://hpc-math-samurai.readthedocs.io/en/latest/howto/mesh.html).
 You can also create your own mesh, but that is beyond the scope of this practical session.

-In the following parts of the practical session, we will use adaptive mesh refinement techniques, particularly multi-resolution.
-Therefore, we will use a multi-resolution mesh for this first step.
-The class used to create such a mesh is `samurai::MRMesh`.
+In the following parts of the practical session, we will use adaptive mesh refinement (AMR) techniques, particularly multi-resolution.
+This allows the mesh to automatically refine in regions of interest (like shocks or steep gradients) and coarsen elsewhere to save computational cost.
+Multi-resolution methods are interesting because you can control the error made between the fine solution and the adapted solution without knowing anything about the physical equation you want to solve.
+Therefore, we will use a multi-resolution mesh from the start.

 Let's start with a simple one-dimensional multi-resolution mesh.
 The first step is to create a box that defines the computational domain.
 In one dimension, a box is defined by its left and right boundaries.